Larry Birdine

-Larry Birdine (born October 6, 1983) is a former gridiron football defensive end.
+Larry Birdine (born October 6, 1983) is an American former professional football defensive end.
 He was signed by the Green Bay Packers as an undrafted free agent in 2007.
-He played college football at Oklahoma.
+He played college football for the Oklahoma Sooners.

 Birdine was also a member of the Tennessee Titans, Denver Broncos, San Francisco 49ers and Edmonton Eskimos.

-Early years
+Early life

-Birdine was a two-sport letterwinner at Eisenhower High School in Lawton, Okla., Birdine competed in football and track during his prep career and received consensus All-state honors as a senior and totaled 147 tackles, eight sacks and 24 tackles for losses in his final two seasons..
+Birdine was a two-sport letterman at Eisenhower High School in Lawton, Oklahoma.
+Birdine competed in football and track during his prep career and received consensus All-state honors as a senior and totaled 147 tackles, eight sacks and 24 tackles for losses in his final two seasons.
 He compiled 81 tackles, 14 stops for losses, four sacks, three fumble recoveries and one blocked punt as a senior.
-He competed in shot put and discus on the school’s track team.
+He competed in shot put and discus on the school's track team.

 College career

 Birdine played 41 career games (14 starts) at the University of Oklahoma, where he totaled 103 tackles (61 solo), 14.5 sacks, four forced fumbles, one fumble recovery, one interception and seven pass breakups.
 He was a part of Oklahoma’s 2003 and 2004 teams that played in the BCS National Championship Game (Sugar Bowl) in 2003 vs. LSU and (Orange Bowl in 2004 vs. USC).
 He achieved notoriety prior to the 2005 Orange Bowl by opining that USC's offense (which was to score 55 points in the game) was merely "average".
 He played 14 games (13 starts) as a senior, posting 39 tackles, 3.5 sacks, one forced fumble and two pass breakups.
 Me missed the 2005 regular season due to a torn left biceps muscle but returned to play in the Holiday Bowl against Oregon.
 He played all 13 games (0 starts) as a sophomore and registered career highs in tackles (40), tackles for losses (11), sacks (7), pass breakups (4) and forced fumbles (2) to go along with a fumble recovery.
 As a redshirt freshman, he played all 14 games (1 start), totaling 24 tackles (15 solo), four sacks, one forced fumble and his only career interception.